Anxiety 2 Calm

 My Time On Paxil/Seroxat

 My personal experience of taking Seroxat was unpleasant and luckily short lived.
-Just like one young Paroxetine Victim I thought it could provide the answer to some of my problems, based on doctors advice.
+I thought it could provide the answer to some of my problems, based on doctors advice.
 At such a young age I didn’t know what I know now.
 That drug companies are cynical enough and greedy enough to falsify results to make it look as if drugs work when they don’t, and to hide even the most dangerous side effects.
 I spent several weeks feeling rotten, sick, finding it difficult to eat, sweating profusely until I stank, and with nose-diving self-esteem.
 Those side effects never really passed and the drugs never did a thing to help with my anxiety.
 I ended up feeling much worse.

 Remember, Anti-depressant ssri’s like Seroxat have been known to work for SOME people.
 And if you are depressed it is imperative that you seek help because something can be done.
 All I am saying is proceed with caution.